...

 Splitting a Police Officer Retirement Account

 For law enforcement officers, it is effective to think about your retirement as a stool.
 Our stool has three legs and in the case of your retirement can consist of retirement from the state of Texas, Social Security benefits as well as savings.
 The state of Texas offers 401K and 457 programs that allow you multiple methods to save money throughout your working life.
-No matter what we see with inflation or other considerations over the next few years it is safe to say that it is better to have multiple methods of saving for retirement than just lying upon one.ย
+No matter what we see with inflation or other considerations over the next few years it is safe to say that it is better to have multiple methods of saving for retirement than just lying upon one.

-securing your financial future, itโ€™s something that you are certainly capable of as a law enforcement officer.
+Securing your financial future, it’s something that you are certainly capable of as a law enforcement officer.
 Nobody knows how to better take the bull by the horns and make a positive change than a law enforcement officer.
 As a result, there are certain steps that you can take both in the short and long term to provide for yourself and your family at retirement.
-The employee retirement system of Texas provides members a lifetime retirement payment that is based upon different formulas and guidelines that are set forth by the state legislature of Texas.
+The Texas employee retirement system bases members’ lifetime retirement payments on various formulas and guidelines set forth by the state legislature of Texas.

 Whether you are a law enforcement officer or another public sector employee some different rules and calculations apply to your benefits.
-In todayโ€™s blog posts from the Law Office of Bryan Fagan, we are going to walk through some of these rules and calculations to help you better understand what is relevant to you regarding retirement as a law enforcement officer.
-Our attorneys and staff take a great deal of pride in being able to represent those people such as yourself who defend our community.ย
+In today’s blog posts from the Law Office of Bryan Fagan, we are going to walk through some of these rules and calculations to help you better understand what is relevant to you regarding retirement as a law enforcement officer.
+Our attorneys and staff take a great deal of pride in being able to represent those people such as yourself who defend our community.

-Dividing retirement benefits in a divorceย
+Dividing retirement benefits in a divorce

 A defined contribution plan is one of the types of retirement accounts that you as a law enforcement officer may have available to you.
 These types of retirement accounts contributed to buying you and holding assets as a result.
 The value of these types of defined contribution accounts is based on the amount of money you have contributed over the years as well as growth in the investments.
 Examples of defined contribution accounts include 401 K and individual retirement accounts.

-The general rule of thumb for you to follow regarding these defined contribution accounts is that whatever contributions row made during your marriage are likely to be counted as Community property.
+You should generally consider contributions made to defined contribution accounts during your marriage as Community property.
 An increase in the value of your defined contribution accounts during remarriage is also classified as Community property.
 What does this all mean?
 The bottom line is that Community property is subject to division in Texas divorce cases.
-It doesnโ€™t matter whose account the money is under or whose income was utilized to contribute to these accounts.
-So long as the money contributed to the growth was accumulated during the marriage then the money is subject to division.
+The division considers the funds accumulated during the marriage, irrespective of the account holder or the income used for contributions.

 How do the Community property rules of Texas impact the retirement division?

 On the other hand, a defined contribution plan like a 401K where you contribute money, and your employer may match that contribution means that your contributions would occur regularly.
 Not only is the principal amount in the 401K subject to division but also any growth and interest gained within the account on top of that.
-Depending upon your age, the actual principal amount that you have contributed yourself may be relatively small whereas the growth after contribution could be the lionโ€™s share of the account.ย
+Depending upon your age, the actual principal amount that you have contributed yourself may be relatively small whereas the growth after contribution could be the lion’s share of the account.

 There is also something called a deferred compensation account that you should be aware of regarding divorce as a law enforcement officer.
 This is a type of defined benefit plan where your employer would promise you a specific amount of money monthly during your retirement years.
 In the alternative, a lump sum could be paid to you upon retirement based on your earning history, age as well as the length of time that you worked for that employer.

 If you are just beginning your time as a law enforcement officer, then you may be considering what plan works best for you and what options you have in front of you.
 Nothing that you read in this blog post should be taken as investment advice or instruction on how to proceed in terms of selecting a vehicle for retirement savings.
-Rather you can consider the information contained in todayโ€™s blog post and then you should contact an investment professional for assistance if he believed that is what you need.
+Rather you can consider the information contained in today’s blog post and then you should contact an investment professional for assistance if he believed that is what you need.
 Your employer may provide you with investment assistance or your employer may do so, as well.

 A Texas family law court has the authority to award your spouse a portion of your pension plan based on the present value of the pension or to award you and your spouse a proportionate share of whatever benefits are in the account at the time of retirement.
 Usually, pensions have a lower than market average rate of growth in terms of interest.
 You can look through your pension plan, but it is not uncommon for a pension plan to only have 7 to 8% growth year over year on average.
 Understand, however, that whatever growth is seen in the account will be treated as Community property and will be subject to division in your divorce.